stephboett/meta_CMSU/README.md

-# meta_CMSU
+# Child Maletreatment and Adolescent Substance Use

-Repository for the meta-analysis on the association between child maltreatment (CM) and adolescent substance use (SU)
+Repository for a meta-analysis on the association between child maltreatment (CM) and adolescent substance use (SU)